 The date the student is considered to have withdrawn (as determined by the College) is the date the student returns a completed withdrawal form to the Office of the Registrar or otherwise provides official notification to the College of his or her intent to withdraw.
 If the student does not officially notify the College of his or her intent to withdraw, the official withdrawal point will be considered to be the midpoint of the semester.

-Students should be aware that the re-calculation performed by the Office of Financial Aid to determine a withdrawn student's federal aid eligibility for the semester will not necessarily mirror the percentage of tuition charged to the student by the Business Office.
+Students should be aware that the re-calculation of a withdrawn student's federal aid eligibility for the semester will not necessary mirror the finalized percentage of tuition charged to the student by the College.